RubenVerborgh/AsyncIterator/README.md

-# PullMe iterator library for JavaScript
+# Asynchronous iterators for JavaScript

 ## License
-The PullMe library is copyrighted by [Ruben Verborgh](http://ruben.verborgh.org/) and released under the [MIT License](http://opensource.org/licenses/MIT).
+The asynciterator library is copyrighted by [Ruben Verborgh](http://ruben.verborgh.org/) and released under the [MIT License](http://opensource.org/licenses/MIT).